-For the nodes that miss initial delete messages, our first release will start with a conservative garbage collection strategy, though we anticipate a precise strategy in the near future.
+For the nodes that miss initial delete messages if they are sent, our first release will start with a conservative garbage collection strategy, though we anticipate a precise strategy in the future.
 Periodically, storage nodes will request a data structure to detect differences.
-In the simplest form, it can be a hash of stored keys, which allows efficient detection of outof-sync state.
-After detecting out-of-sync state, collection can use another structure, such as a Bloom filter [82], to find out what data has not been deleted.
+In the simplest form, it can be a hash of stored keys, which allows efficient detection of out-of-sync state.
+After detecting out-of-sync state, collection can use another structure, such as a Bloom filter [50], to find out what data has not been deleted.
 By returning a data structure tailored to each node on a periodic schedule, a Satellite can give a storage node the ability to clean up garbage data to a configurable tolerance.
 Satellites will reject overly frequent requests for these data structures.